cloudant/sync-android/doc/migration.md

 All classes are now in the `com.cloudant.sync` package:

 * All private API classes are in the `com.cloudant.sync.internal` package.
-API users are discouraged from using this class as fields, method signatures, and implementation details may be subject to change.
+API users are discouraged from using these classes as fields, method signatures, and implementation details may be subject to change.
 These classes have the same status as those marked "API
   Status: Private" in the javadoc for the 1.x versions of the library.
 * Everything else under `com.cloudant.sync` is public API and subject to the usual versioning and deprecation practices.
 API users can expect this to be a stable API.
+* Classes in the `com.cloudant.sync.internal` package are not visible in javadoc.

 API users will have to adjust their `import` statements appropriately.
 Furthermore, some class names and methods have also